waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # I. The Old Amber Investigation
 - **Objective:** Retrieve the Old Amber from the Pewter Museum of Science.
 - **Status:** In progress.
 - **Confirmed Puzzle Steps:** 1.
 Lead with a fossil Pokémon, speak to Old Man (1F).
 2. Speak to Scientist (2F) to get 'space exhibit' clue.
 3. Interact with Space Shuttle Exhibit (2F).
-4. (Hypothesis) Interact with Kabutops Fossil (1F).
+4. Interact with Kabutops Fossil (1F).
+This sequence opened the path at (13, 5).
-- **Untested Hypotheses:** Lead with a Pokémon holding a 'Nugget' or lead with a Porygon and speak to the Gambler NPC.

 # II.
 Core Directives & Lessons Learned
 - **IMMEDIATE DATA & TOOL MAINTENANCE (CRITICAL):** As an LLM, my thinking is not continuous.
 All maintenance tasks (tool creation/fixing, agent definition, notepad updates) are the absolute highest priority and **MUST** be performed successfully in the current turn.
 Deferring tasks is an invalid strategy.